yuto1115/tp/docs/DeveloperGuide.md

   2a.1.
 System displays a message indicating that the loan is not found.
   Use Case Ends.

-**Use case: View Current Loans**
+**Use case: `List` Current Loans**

 **MSS**

-1. User requests to view the list of current loans.
+1. User requests to view the list of current people.
-2. System retrieves and displays the list of outstanding loans.
+2. System retrieves and displays the list of people, and their outstanding loans.

     Use case ends.

 **Extensions**

 * 2a.
-No outstanding loans exists.
+No people with loans exists.
   2a.1.
 System displays a message indicating that there are no loans that need to be returned.

     Use Case Ends.

-*{More to be added}*
+**Use Case: `Increase` a Persons Loan Amount**

+**MSS**
+1. User requests to add a loan amount to a specific person's ID, and records the date
+2. System creates a new add loan transaction
+3. System adds transaction to the person's loan history
+4. System updates and displays total amount loaned and total amount to be repaid

+    Use Case Ends.

+**Extensions**

+* 2a.
+No people with the given ID exists.
+  2a.1.
+System displays a message indicating that an invalid ID is being called.

+  Use Case Ends.

+**Use Case:`Repay` a Loan Amount in Full or Partially**

+**MSS**
+1. User requests to repay a loan amount to a specific person's ID, and records the date
+2. System creates a new repay loan transaction
+3. System adds transaction to the person's loan history, and displays total amount loaned and total amount to be repaid
+4. System display repaid success message.

+   Use Case Ends.

+**Extensions**

+* 2a.
+No people with the given ID exists.
+  2a.1.
+System displays a message indicating that an invalid ID is being called.

+  Use Case Ends.

+**Use Case: `Edit` a Loan Transaction**
+*{Add in}*

+**Use Case: `Sort` People by Amount Loaned**

+**MSS**
+1. User requests to sort people
+2. System sort people by amount owed and displays it to the user.

+   Use Case Ends.

+**Extensions**

+* 2a.
+No outstanding loans.
+  2a.1.
+No people are displayed.

+  Use Case Ends.

+**Use Case: `Sort` People by Name TBD**

+**MSS**
+1. User requests to sort people by name
+2. System sort people by amount owed and displays it to the user.

+   Use Case Ends.

+**Extensions**

+* 2a.
+No outstanding loans.
+  2a.1.
+No people are displayed.

+  Use Case Ends.

 ### Non-Functional Requirements